Overview

 Users can use the subline_by

-argument in the rtf_body()
+argument in the

-function to group table by assigning the subline_by
+function to group table by assigning the

 variable.

-A subject line will be displayed at the beginning of each page based on the variable provided to subline_by
+A subject line will be displayed at the beginning of each page based

 .
-Different value of subline_by
+Different values of

-will be break into different pages.
+will be broken into different pages.

 variable.